 \subsection{Motivation}

-\xs \cite{LoRA-XS}, although having significantly fewer learnable parameters compared to LoRA, exhibits suboptimal performance.
-The difference in architecture causes constraints on the type of updates LoRA-XS can learn.
-The subspace of learned updates is characterized in Lemma \ref{lemma:Subspace}.

-The above lemma implies that while $\Delta W$ is constrained to be $r$ ranked or lower, it also needs to have row and column spaces defined by those of $B$ and $A$ respectively.
-As against this, \lora can learn any update $\Delta W$ as long as $\text{rank}(\Delta W) \leq r$.
-Thus the low expressivity of \xs as compared to \lora can account for the performance drop.
-We identify three key limitations which arise due to this and otherwise: \\
+\xs \cite{LoRA-XS} has significantly fewer learnable parameters than LoRA but performs suboptimally.
+LoRA-XS's architecture causes constraints on the type of updates it can learn.
+The subspace of learned updates is characterized in Lemma \ref{lemma:subspace}.
+This implies that while $\Delta W$ is constrained to be rank $\leq r$, it also needs to have column and row spaces defined by those of $B$ and $A$, respectively.
+In contrast, \lora can learn any update $\Delta W$ as long as $\text{rank}(\Delta W) \leq r$.
+Thus, the low expressivity of \xs as compared to \lora can account for the performance drop.